Five Common MMO-C Misconceptions:

 On the other hand, with the complete and utter absence of Kul Tiras in any of the events since world of warcraft, despite having alliance fleets feature in all expansions (the admiral that crashed on azuremyst isle, the fleets that sailed against northrend, the sea battle in Vashj'ir, the alliance support fleets in Gilneas and the ships that crashed on Pandaria) it makes just as much sense to retcon Kul Tiras as being blown up by the burning legion/scourge and the grand admiral as wearing the tabard as a memorandum of the tragedy.
 Sure would explain why Kul Tiras didn't join in the battles for gilneas and Tol Barad.

 As for the interview: I dislike the idea of Varian getting even more focus as the main leader of the alliance.
 My main problem with the guy is that no one ever confronts him over his personal issues.
 For example, him declaring war after the events of the battle for the wrathgate.
 Having the alliance as a whole declare war because of that would make sense.
 Having Varian (the ruler of the kingdom furthest away from that war) declare war without even consulting with Tyrande, Malfurion, Trollbane, Jaina or guy-who-rules-Kul-Tiras (rulers of the nations that would have been at the front lines of that war) is something that should have nearly ripped the alliance apart.
 Yet no one ever brings it up.

-A look at the warcraft novels, RPG books and games.
+A look at the warcraft novels, RPG books, games and magical french space soccer.